Ver2X/mclang/README.md

 ​				|

-symbol table using a 'idenity'
+symbol Table using a 'idenity'

-change locals to a nest symbol, to support multi function
+change Locals to a nest symbol, to support multi function

 twine